tidyverse/tidyverse.org/content/blog/testthat-3-0-0/index.md

 -   Cases where you want to record a mix of printed output, messages, warnings, or errors.

--   Binary formats like plots or images, which are very difficult to describe in code: i.e. the plot looks right, the error message is useful to a human, the print method uses colour effectively.
+-   Binary formats, like plots or images, which are very difficult to describe in code: i.e. the plot looks right, the error message is useful to a human, the print method uses colour effectively.

 For these situations, testthat provides an alternative mechanism: snapshot tests.
-Instead of using code to describe expected output, snapshot tests (also known as [golden tests](https://ro-che.info/articles/2017-12-04-golden-tests)) record results in a separate human readable file.
+Instead of using code to describe expected output, snapshot tests (also known as [golden tests](https://ro-che.info/articles/2017-12-04-golden-tests)) record results in a separate human-readable file.
 Snapshot tests in testthat are inspired primarily by [Jest](https://jestjs.io/docs/en/snapshot-testing), thanks to a number of very useful discussions with Joe Cheng.

 If snapshot tests sound intriguing to you, please read the details in `vignette("snapshotting", package = "testthat").`